AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 - The PI points and data to be transferred

-For AF Server security configuration, ensure the AF Identity that the PI to Data Hub Agent is connecting and has read access to the elements and attributes to be transferred.
+For AF Server security configuration, ensure the AF Identity that the PI to Data Hub Agent is connecting as has read access to the elements and attributes to be transferred.

 ## Install the PI to Data Hub Agent